vinpenny/creator-flock/README.md

 # Creator Flock

-A Next.js application for creators to connect and collaborate, built with TypeScript, Tailwind CSS, and shadcn/ui components.
+A Next.js application for creators, built with TypeScript, Tailwind CSS, and shadcn/ui components.

 ## Features